ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 The memory's life is made easier by being able to predict in the low dimensional space learnt by the VAE.

 The memory has two components - an LSTM and a Gaussian Mixture head.
-Both these together form a mixed density network.
+Both these together form a **Mixed Density Network** (MDN).
+The MDN was introduced in 1994 by Christopher Bishop.
+The MDN was originally introduced with fully connected layers connected to a Gaussian Mixture head.

+The motivation behind MDN's is being able to combine a neural network (that can represent arbitrary non-linear functions) with a mixture model (that can model arbitrary conditional distributions).

 ##  Gaussian Mixtures

-A Gaussian mixture can model arbitrary conditional probability distributions.
-It requires no assumption of individual variables in the prediction, even though we learn a diagonal covariance (do we???).

-In a more general setting, the variances learnt by a Gaussian mixture can be used as a measure of uncertainty.
+In the section ! above we saw that if we make the assumption of Gaussian distributed data, we can derive the mean square error loss function from likelihood maximization.
+This loss function leads to learning of the conditional average of the target.

+Learning the conditional average can be useful, but also has drawbacks.
+For multimodal data, taking the average is unlikely to be informative.

 A primary motivation behind using a mixture of distributions is that we can approximate **multi-modal** distributions.

-Probability distribution output by a mixture can (in principle!) be calculated.
-The flexibility is similar to a feed forward neural network, and likely has the same distinction between being able approximate versus being able to learn.

 Bishop (?) shows that by training a neural network using a least squares loss function, we are able to learn two statistics.
 One is the conditional mean, which is our prediction.
 The second statistic is the variance, which we can approximate from the residual.
 We can use these two statistics to form a Gaussian.

+Being able to learn both the mean and variance motivates the paramterization of a mixture model with Gaussian kernels.

+A mixture model is a linear combination of kernel functions:

+$$ P(y \mid x) = \sum_{mixes} \alpha(x) \cdot \phi(y \mid x) $$

+Where $\alpha$ are mixing coefficients, and $\phi$ is a conditional probability density.
 Our kernel of choice is the Gaussian, which has a probability density function:

 $$ \phi (z' \mid z, a) = \frac{1}{\sqrt{(2 \pi) \sigma(z, a)}} \exp \Bigg[ - \frac{\lVert z' - \mu(z, a) \rVert^{2}}{2 \sigma(z, a)^{2}} \Bigg] $$

-Prediction = linear combination of Gaussians
-- means
-- variance
-- mix probs (need a softmax, exponential (param = log sigma :), become $\pi$ via bayes)

-Exponential of the sigmas
+The cool thing about Gaussian mixtures is there ability to approximate complex probability densities using Gaussian's with a diagonal covariance matrix.

+Probability distribution output by a mixture can (in principle!) be calculated.
+The flexibility is similar to a feed forward neural network, and likely has the same distinction between being able approximate versus being able to learn.

-The parametrized mixture probabilities $\pi{\theta}$ are priors of the target having been generated by a mixture component.
+In practice, the mixture probabilities are parameterized as $log \pi$, recovering the probabilities by taking the exponential.
+These probabilities are priors of the target having been generated by a mixture component.
 These are transformed via a softmax:

-$$ \pi_{\theta} = \frac {\exp (z)}{\sum_{mixes} exp(z)} $$
+$$ \pi = \frac {\exp (\pi)}{\sum exp(\pi)} $$

-This then means our mixture satasfies the constraint:
+Meaning our mixture satisfies the constraint:

 $$ \sum_{mixes} \pi(z, a) = 1 $$

 As with the VAE, the memory parameters are found using likelihood maximization.
 One interpretation of likelihood maximization is reducing dissimilarity (Goodfellow)

 The parameters $\theta$ are found using likelihood maximization.

 $$ M(z' \mid z, a) =  \sum_{mixes} \alpha(z, a) \cdot \phi (z'| z, a) $$